christinelinster/christinelinster/README.md

-# 👋 Hi, I’m Christine
+# ✨ Hi, I’m Christine

-I’m a software engineer with 4+ years of experience as a leader in tech strategy, partnerships, and product development within the B2B SaaS space.
+I’m a software engineer with 4+ years of experience as a leader in tech strategy, partnerships, and product development within the B2B Retail SaaS space.
-Before engineering, I worked at the intersection of business, product, and technology.
-I helping bring ideas to market — leading engineering teams, collaborating with C-level executives, and aligning solutions to real business outcomes.
+In my previous role as Oracle Practice Lead, I worked at the intersection of business, product, and technology, helping bring ideas to market.
+I led engineering teams, collaborated with C-level executives, and aligned solutions to real business outcomes.

 That experience now shapes how I build: with a focus on technical excellence, scalability, and business impact.

 ---

-## ⚙️ Technical Focus
+## 🙇🏻‍♀️ Technical Focus

-I develop full-stack applications that merge technical depth with business insight, ensuring solutions are built with scalability, clarity, and purpose in mind.
-Recently, I built a full-stack travel planning app with Python, Flask, Jinja templates, psycopg2, and PostgreSQL, hosted on Render.
-I love to learn and explore possibilities to integrate AI technologies.
+I develop full-stack applications that merge technical depth with business insight, building solutions with clarity and purpose.
+Recently, I created a travel planning app using Python, Flask, Jinja templates, psycopg2, and PostgreSQL, deployed on Render.
+Above all, I love bringing ideas to life; there's an endless list of projects I want to build and share with the world.
+I'm driven by curiosity, and you'll always find me exploring new technologies and expanding my skills.

 | Layer | Technology |
 |-------|-------------|